browndarwin231-Tech/Darwin-SOC-macOS-Forensics-Artifact-Investigation-Lab/README.md

 ---

-# What I Learned
+## What I Learned

-This lab strengthened my understanding of how forensic evidence is stored on macOS systems and how different artifacts can be combined to reconstruct system and user activity.
+This lab strengthened my understanding of how forensic evidence is stored on macOS systems and how multiple artifacts can be combined to reconstruct system and user activity.

 I gained hands-on experience working with: